Improve the Quality of Suppliers Information

-How NutriCalc improves the quality of supplier’s information
+How NutriCalc improves the quality of supplier information

-Some suppliers offer excellent and reliable nutrition information for their products; however, suppliers product information sheets may provide either very limited or very poor-quality information depending upon their source.
+Some suppliers offer excellent and reliable nutrition information for their products, however many supplier product information sheets often provide either very limited or very poor-quality information depending upon their source.

-NutriCalc runs checks on the data you enter into the ‘my ingredients’ file and prompts you with our unique ‘help guides’.
+NutriCalc runs checks on the data you enter into your custom ingredients and prompts you with our unique help guides.

-Provided the Fat, Protein, Carbohydrate and Dietary Fibre values are correct, unless there is a SIGNIFICANT amount of Alcohol, Polyols & Organic acids in the product, you should use the value suggested in the help guide.
+Provided the Fat, Protein, Carbohydrate, Dietary Fibre, Polyols, Organic acids and Alcohol values are correct, you should use the value suggested in the help guide.

 2. Fat breakdown

-Suppliers often provide just a saturated fat value in their product specification sheets.
-NutriCalc Online will offer you the opportunity to base the fat breakdown on an ingredient which may be in your product i.e. Sunflower Oil.
+Suppliers often provide just a Saturated Fat value in their product specification sheets.
+NutriCalc Online will offer you the opportunity to base the Fat breakdown on an ingredient that may be in your product i.e. sunflower oil.

 If there is more than one significant source of fat in the product, and you cannot obtain more detailed information from your supplier, you should select ‘split evenly’.
 This is not perfect but will be closer than leaving the nutrients empty.